 Curt is a Draper Richards Kaplan and New Profit social entrepreneur, a Claneil Emerging Leader, and a recipient of the Heinz Award, Pearl Award, and GQ Leader Award.
 He has appeared on ABC, CBS, NBC and NPR, and is a frequent speaker on college campuses.

-Curt and his wife Caitlin Boyle live in Oregon with their son, border collie, and two chickens named after their elementary school teachers (Flossie and Mrs. Petrafessa).
+Curt and his wife Caitlin Boyle live in New York City with their son, border collie, and two chickens named after their elementary school teachers (Flossie and Mrs. Petrafessa).
 Curt’s favorite childhood book, and one he gets to read most nights at bedtime, is Sylvester and the Magic Pebble.